wp-plugins/et-remove-comment-author-info/readme.txt

 This plugin will insert a link in the comment form that will allow the comment author to delete their personal info from it that is stored in a cookie.
 Only unregistered users will be provided with the delete link if they already had a previously posted comment.

+You can refer to [ET Remove Comment Author Info](http://efficienttips.com/remove-comment-author-info/ "ET Remove Comment Author Info") article for more information.

+== Screenshots ==

+1. Author delete link on Comment Form

 == Installation ==

 1. Download the zip archive and extract the folder/files.